 So then what’s different about these brownies?
 Not much, actually.
 The differences are so subtle that you’d hardly believe they could produce such a dramatically different texture.
 The simple differences between this and the fudgey version are: a little more lift (from slightly more baking soda) and a little lighter batter (from less fat and more starch; this version contains tapioca starch), to make it easier to lift.
 That’s really it.

 But, I’m concerned that I am starting to understate the amazingness of these brownies, or the fact that they are just as good as the fudgy version, just in a cakier way.
 Which one is better?
 Far be it for me to tell you; that’s such a personal decision!
 So, out of an abundance of caution, I think you might just need to make a pan of each.
 Just, you know, to be sure.

-- 4 ounces dark chocolate, chopped (or 1/2 cup dark chocolate chips)
+- 4 ounces dark chocolate,, chopped (or about 2/3 cup dark chocolate chips)